jfhbrook/susitna/README.md

   - (Language support can come later)
 - PS1/PS2 support
   - `SET PS1` and `SET PS2`?
-- "Expect" tests for the REPL and script input
-  - Including generated "exceedingly large" tests
 - Type-checking compiler
   - Implement type analogues to operations
   - Simulated stack in the compiler